Creta5164/fmod-rmmv/README.md

 - `value` : A numeric value to set for the parameter you want to assign.
   The range of this value is the range set in FMOD Studio for the parameter you put in the target Event.

-- `skip` : Whether to override the acceleration setting of the parameter specified in FMOD Studio and immediately assign the parameter's value.
+- `immediateSet` : Whether to override the acceleration setting of the parameter specified in FMOD Studio and immediately assign the parameter's value.
   Acceptable value is `true` for yes, `false` for no, and default is `false`.